 Its metabolic function clearly defines creatine as an excellent energy supplier for short-term, intense physical activity.
 A steady supply of creatine is of particular importance in athletic activities such as bench pressing, swimming, sprints, and more.

+Creatine has been extensively studied and is one of the safest natural substances to improve performance 1.
+One study showed that taking supplemental creatine can promote muscle growth.2.
 The European Food Safety Authority (EFSA) also confirmed creatine’s positive effects in short-term athletic exertion.
-3
+3.

 In athletics, up to 30 grams of creatine per day are recommended for a “loading phase” of the first five days.
 Subsequently, dosages ranging from 2 grams to 10 grams, depending on body weight and physical activity level, are recommended.
 The daily dosages should be spread across two or three intakes.